Bibek1008/Sasto-Maal-Sasto-Price/README.md

 npm start
 # or
 yarn start
+#or
+npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:5174`

 ## Project Structure